Scutigerellidae: Fossils

 Fossils of symphylans are rare and limited to specimens found in amber.
 This family includes three species described from fossils.
 The first fossil symphylan to be described was Scutigerella dominicana, which was described in 1995 based on two juvenile specimens found in Dominican amber from 25 to 40 million years ago.
 The first fossil symphylan to be described based on an adult specimen was Scutigerella baltica, which was described in 2004 based on a female specimen found in Baltic amber.
 The third fossil symphylan in this family, Hanseniella baltica, was also described in 2004, based on a female subadult that was also found in Baltic amber.
 Both S. baltica and H. baltica were found in Eocene amber from 40 to 50 million years ago, making these two symphylans the oldest described species in this family.
 Other fossil specimens assigned to this family are from undescribed species, including two older fossils found in Myanmar in Burmese amber from the Cenomanian age, about 99 million years ago.

 Genera and distribution

-This family includes the folliwng five genera:
+This family includes the following five genera: